 STOMP (Simple Text Oriented Messaging Protocol)

-MQTT is one of the most common used in IoT projects.
+MQTT is one of the most commonly used protocols in IoT projects.
 It stands for Message Queuing Telemetry Transport.
-It’s a lightweight messaging protocol that uses publish/subscribe operations to exchange data between clients and the server.
+In addition, it is designed as a lightweight messaging protocol that uses publish/subscribe operations to exchange data between clients and the server.
 Furthermore, its small size, low power usage, minimized data packets and ease of implementation …